They Are Not Designed With Children In Mind

-You can help decrease the harmful effects of digital media.
-The following is a good start.
+Parents can help decrease the harmful effects of digital media.
+Doing the following is a good start.

 a) Choose age-appropriate, educational programs you think are appropriate for your child.
-Prioritise programs that have morals and messages behind them.
+Prioritise programmes that have morals and messages behind them.

 c) Co-watch the program with your child.
 Talk about the program with your child as you watch.

 d) Set a good example for your child by limiting your own screen time.